edniaj/edniaj/README.md

 https://cranky-hermann-6c6365.netlify.app/

-- 🌱 I’m currently learning how to audit solidity smart contracts
+- 🌱 I’m currently learning how to audit solidity smart contracts: https://github.com/edniaj/ethernaut_solutions
-- 👯 I’m looking to collaborate on blockchain related projects
+- 👯 I’m looking for internships for any fullstack role.
 - 📫 How to reach me: https://www.linkedin.com/in/jian-deeee/

 ### Main stack